 INTRODUCTION I recently explored Downtown's Historic Core neighborhood.
 The exploration was undertaken in two parts.
 I first began exploring the district a few days before Christmas.
 Thus the days were short and the sun set when I was only halfway done.
 The distractions of the holidays caused me to forget about finishing the task for … Continue reading California Fool’s Gold — Exploring the Historic Core

 INTRODUCTION I finally visited and explored Wilshire Vista.
-I say “finally” because, at the time of writing, it’s the most voted-for neighborhood ever and has been for a little while now (to vote for other Los Angeles neighborhoods to be the subject of an edition of California Fool’s Gold episode click here).
-OK, it’s only received nineteen … Continue reading California Fool’s Gold — Exploring Wilshire Vista
+I say “finally” because, at the time of writing, it’s the most voted-for neighborhood ever and has been for a little while now.
+OK, it’s only received nineteen votes — but even with about 800 total votes cast, there are so many Southern California communities that nineteen … Continue reading California Fool’s Gold — Exploring Wilshire Vista

 If you ever walk, bicycle, or take public transit in Los Angeles, you’ve no doubt noticed those nearly ubiquitous tan or beige-colored signs with brown lettering, a City of Los Angeles seal, and text designating an intersection or section of road a “square.”
 If you’re a motorist, you may’ very well have missed them, because … Continue reading Greater Streets — Los Angeles Squares, or When is a Square Not a Square?